 If no abnormal cells are found, then your results are normal.
 This then means that you are unlikely to need a pap smear in the next three years.

-However, if your pap smear results are abnormal, then abnormal cells are currently present in your cervix.
+However, if your Pap smear results are abnormal, then abnormal cells are currently present in your cervix.
 While an abnormal result does not mean that you have cancer, the present abnormal cells could be precancerous.

-As a result, your doctor may recommend an HPV test and if it too reveals abnormal cells, then you will have an colposcopy test done.
+As a result, your doctor may recommend an HPV test and if it too reveals abnormal cells, then you will have a colposcopy test done.
 A colposcopy will have your doctor examining your cervix much more closely, using an instrument with magnifying lenses.
 If the tissues show any abnormality, then your doctor will perform a biopsy.
 A biopsy has the doctor extracting a small piece of tissue from the area to be properly examined.

 While pap smears are quite accurate, some results may produce a false negative.
-This is due to lack of cells, low levels of abnormal cells and the presence of inflammatory cells and blood.
+This is due to the lack of cells, low levels of abnormal cells and the presence of inflammatory cells and blood.
 This is why it is important that you never miss a pap smear examination.

-Cervical cancer is the fourth-most frequent cancer in women thus one needs to protect themselves against it.
-A pap smear is the most important thing you can do in regards to your health.
+Cervical cancer is the fourth most frequent cancer in women thus one needs to protect themselves against it.
+A Pap smear is the most important thing you can do in regards to your health.

-A pap smear should only be done every three years, yet this does not mean that you should avoid visiting your doctor during that period.
+A Pap smear should only be done every three years, yet this does not mean that you should avoid visiting your doctor during that period.
 Aside from a pap smear, your gynecologist can also perform a pelvic exam, an STI test as well as discuss birth control options.